-TunTrust verifies the existence and identity of the organization using the following methods:
+TunTrust TunTrust verifies the existence and identity of the organization using the following methods:

-For Ministries and administrative public enterprises: TunTrust will obtain an excerpt from Official Gazette of Tunisia that proves the legal existence of the entity.
+For Ministries and administrative public enterprises operating under the Tunisian Jurisdiction: TunTrust will obtain an excerpt from Official Gazette of Tunisia that proves the legal existence of the entity.
 Other information such as the address of the entity and the identity of the assigned responsible of the entity are verified based on other legal documents and official correspondences with the requesting agency or a superior government entity.

-For non-administrative public enterprises and private entities: TunTrust will obtain a recent extract from the Tunisian National Register of Enterprises that is not older than 03 months.
+For non-administrative public enterprises and private entities: TunTrust will obtain a recent extract from the Tunisian National Register of Enterprises that is not older than 03 months (or the foreign equivalent for foreign companies registered under foreign law).
 The register extract includes at a minimum the legal name, legal address, tax identification number, first name and last name of the legal representative.